riptano/astra-portal-getting-started/introToDataWithAstra/README.md

 chatsandra
 ```

-This will only take a couple minutes.
+This only takes a couple minutes.
 Once your database is **_ACTIVE_**, continue on to the next section.

 ## 2 Create tables
 The next step is to create tables.